This smallcap oil firm stock hits all time high, zooms 521% in a year; do you own? - BusinessToday

 In terms of financial performance, CIAN Agro reported a sharp turnaround in the June 2025 quarter (Q1 FY26).
 Consolidated net profit rose significantly to Rs 52.21 crore, compared with just Rs 9.79 lakh in the same period a year earlier.
 Revenue from operations surged to Rs 510.80 crore, against Rs 17.47 crore in the year-ago quarter.

-From a technical standpoint, the stock is trading above all its key simple moving averages (ranging from the 5-day to the 200-day SMA).
+From a technical standpoint, the BSE-listed stock is trading above all its key simple moving averages (ranging from the 5-day to the 200-day SMA).
 The 14-day relative strength index (RSI) was at 46.18, reflecting neutral momentum, with the stock neither in overbought nor oversold territory.

 However, valuations appear stretched.
 The counter is currently trading at a P/E ratio of 2262.90 and a P/B value of 22.
 Its earnings per share (EPS) stood at 0.31, while return on equity (RoE) was 0.98.